BFGoodrich KO2 vs Falken Wildpeak AT3W

 Table of Contents

 When first looking at tires, it's important to consider our own individual applications and uses for the vehicle that we're going to be installing the tires on.
+Ask yourself a couple of questions to help determine what the best tire type is for your rig.
+If you answer "Yes" to any of the following questions, odds are you would benefit from choosing all-terrain tires.

 - Is it a work truck that hauls heavy trailers and occasionally goes off-road where longevity and durability are the main factors here?